-Third party aggregator An entity that aggregates the supply from a number of distributed generators and transacts on their behalf.
+Third party aggregator

+An entity that aggregates the supply from a number of distributed generators and transacts on their behalf.
 The transactions may be for the supply of energy, via the electricity wholesale market, or conceivably may occur with a network business for the provision of grid services.

+Tri-generation

-Tri-generation A type of distributed generation system designed to generate useful heat, cooling and electricity jointly.
-Value of Customer Reliability The value of expected unserved energy in dollars per megawatt-hour at any given customer connection point in the network, for example supplied from a zone substation.
-Voltage The amount of potential energy between two points on a circuit.
+A type of distributed generation system designed to generate useful heat, cooling and electricity jointly.

+Value of Customer Reliability

+The value of expected unserved energy in dollars per megawatt-hour at any given customer connection point in the network, for example supplied from a zone substation.
+The value is assessed according to class of customer (e.g. residential, commercial, industrial, agricultural).